Personal Finance Case Study: Persistence Over Time For the Win

 Get clear.
 Do you (and your partner) have clarity around your financial, and life, goals?
 If not, spend some time working through this.
 Gaining clarity on the “why” can make financial choices easy.

 Be persistent.
 Making changes and sticking with them over time is what makes a big difference.
 It’s the story of the ants and the grasshopper.
 The ants were busy storing up food all summer long so they had enough to last the winter.
-Granted, we should all have a bit of grasshopper in our lives too, for making music and dancing, but consistent actions make a big difference over time.
+Granted, we should all have a bit of grasshopper in our lives to make music and dance, but consistent actions make a big difference over time.

 Automate your goals.
 If your goal is to save for retirement, or pay down your credit card bills, use automation to set yourself up for success.
 Enroll in your employer’s retirement plan by making automatic contributions with each paycheck.
 Pay down your credit cards by automating minimum payments plus another automatic, additional payment two weeks later.
 Save for that down payment or Rainy Day fund with automatic bank transfers to savings on each payday.
 You got this!